 Baton: The baton may be used by an officer in self-defense or defense of another.
 It may be used when necessary to subdue a person who physically resists arrest or to stop a person(s) engaged in violent conduct.
 It may also be considered when lesser methods have failed or would be obviously futile.

 Less Lethal Projectile: The .40mm Launcher Unit with sponge round may be used when deemed necessary to subdue a person who actively resists arrest or to stop persons engaged in violent conduct.
 Its use may also be considered when lesser methods have failed or would expose an officer or other person to unnecessary danger.
-Examples of its use would be in the prevention of suicide by an armed individual (not armed with a firearm), or in the controlling of a violent or potentially violent but emotionally disturbed person.
+Examples of its use would be in the prevention of suicide by an armed individual (not armed with a firearm), or in the controlling of a violent or potentially violent emotionally disturbed person.

 Canine: The Brookline Police Department recognizes that the use of a trained canine is a real or implied use of force.
 As such, canine officers may only use that level of force that is reasonable and necessary to achieve a lawful objective.
 The request for use of canines shall be consistent with the use of force guidelines as set forth in this policy.